sheetd/AssemblyMaker/README.md

 ##Notes##
 Axis systems between the various parts should match "handendness"
 Axis systems in the driver part and in the assembly should be published (see sample parts)
-All parts should be saved prior to running the AssemblyMaker
+All parts/products ussed in the assembly should be saved prior to running the AssemblyMaker
-The 1st publication in the assembly part/product will be used in creating the assembly constraints
+The 1st publication in the assembly part/product will be used in creating the axis-to-axis assembly constraints